Axle-Less Trailer Suspension

 “… Triple Axle Applications …”

 While this is strictly true, it insinuates that tandem axle applications are OK.
 Not So.
-I guarantee if you use these in tandem on a trailer that’s anywhere near capacity, you will have wheel, tire and bearing issues.
+I guarantee if these are in tandem on a trailer at capacity, you will have wheel, tire or bearing issues.
 They don’t load share, so don’t do it.

-If you like this suspension and want a tandem, use the very similar Silent Ride Trailer Suspension.
-That is made for tandem axles.
+If you like this suspension type but want a tandem, use the very similar Silent Ride Trailer Suspension.
+It is a tandem axle system.

 Big Red Box